subhajitbhar1/subhajitbhar.com/docs/blogs/posts/git-101-commands-cheatsheet.md

 # open PR on GitHub
 ```

-See also: the full guide [“The Definitive Guide to Version Control with Git and GitHub”](/version-control-git-github/).
+See also: the full guide ["The Definitive Guide to Version Control with Git and GitHub"](/blogs/version-control-git-github/).